KhioneusNevula/TemenDingir/README.md

             An energy wire is a slab which connects to an Energy Altar.
 Energy only travels along slabs and only changes level using stairs, and all the slabs/stairs used must be the same type.
             <h4>Consecrator</h4>
             A consecrator is a structure made using four outward-facing stairs at the bottom to obtain energy and an upward log block in the center with a dirt block that has a sapling on it.
 Four item frames must be on the dirt block's sides with the Quadrinity, and once the sapling is placed it will turn into a sacred tree if it has enough space.
 (If not, oh well).
 Then, the structure will be known as a consecrator and a cylinder going up and down 16 blocks in a 16 block radius around will be "consecrated."
 Consecrated land magnifies worship power and also has negative effects on mobs that are Enemies to the god.
 Worshipers are also notified when non-worshipers enter consecrated land, as are the enterers themselves.
-            Consecrators also contain a single slot inventory, and anything put in that inventory becomes "blessed" if there is enough divine energy in the inventory to do so.
-A blessed weapon works just like